awfuldynne/data-512-a3/README.md

 Providing a better understanding of technology workers' views on mental health issues is inherently a human-centered project.
 The National Alliance on Mental Illness (NAMI) defines stigma as one person viewing another in a negative way due to a mental illness.[[3]](#references) Understanding how tech workers view this stigma and assessing the services the company they work for provides allows us to start the discussion about how to reduce the stigma around the perception of mental health issues.

-When a user opts in to taking the survey they are presented with the [context](#additional-images) of how results of the survey will be used.
-This includes the intent of the survey, how the data will be shared, the license it will be shared under, and a way to follow up with OSMI in the case that they have any questions.[[3]](#references)
+When a user opts in to taking the survey they are presented with the [context](#additional-images) of how results from the survey will be used.
+This includes the intent of the survey, how the data will be shared, the license it will be shared under, and a way to follow up with OSMI in the case that a participant has any questions.[[3]](#references)

-All of the data from surveys has been anonymized such that we are only given a participant's age, location, and state when applicable.
+All of the data from surveys has been anonymized such that one is only given a participant's age, location, and state when applicable.

 ### Research Questions

-Within this analysis I will be exploring sentiment from IT workers about mental health and if employer provided mental health benefits have improved between the two surveys.
+Within this analysis I will be exploring sentiment from IT workers about mental health and whether employer-provided mental health benefits have improved between the two surveys.

 ##### RQ1: Sentiment Over Time

-In this research question I want to explore if the overall sentiment of tech workers on mental health has improved from the 2014 survey to the 2016 survey.
+In this research question I want to explore if the overall sentiment of tech workers towards mental health has improved from the 2014 survey to the 2016 survey.
 Singletary et al. determined that 13-year old children tended to perceive being healthy as meaning physical well-being as opposed to mental well-being [[6]](#References).
-I believe that technology workers will share this same perception.
+I believe that technology workers will share this same perception given they have experienced the same health education.

-**H1a:** More negative perception of discussing mental health.
+**H1a:** More participants view discussing mental illness as having negative consequences than discussing physical illness.

 Given the findings of Singletary et al., I also hypothesize that how people perceive the consequences of discussing mental illness with their employer has not changed between the two surveys.

 **H1b:** Perception of discussing physical/mental health between surveys hasn't changed.

-To validate these hypotheses, I will be comparing the proportions of participants answers to "Do you think that discussing a mental health issue with your employer would have negative consequences?" and "Do you think that discussing a physical health issue with your employer would have negative consequences?" between surveys.
-Participants will be classified based on if their perception of the consequences of discussing mental health issues is greater than, less than or equal to their perception of the consequences for discussing a physical ailment.
+To validate these hypotheses, I will be comparing the proportions of participants' answers to "Do you think that discussing a mental health issue with your employer would have negative consequences?" and "Do you think that discussing a physical health issue with your employer would have negative consequences?" between surveys.
+Participants will be classified based on whether their perception of the consequences of discussing mental health issues is more negative than, less negative than or equal to their perception of the consequences for discussing a physical ailment.

 ##### RQ2: Benefit Coverage Increase